hyperledger/iroha/docs/source/references/api_spec.md

 **Expects**: -

 **Responses**:
-- 200 OK - The current version of API used by Iroha returned as a json string.
+- 200 OK: The current version of API used by Iroha returned as a json string.
 Grabbed from the genesis block's version, so at least a minimal subnet of 4 peers should be running and the genesis be submitted at the time of request.
 ```